ASD-ADF/ASD_Task_3/README.md

 6. create a Pull Request

-Create a program to store and manage a data using single linear linked list
+Create a program to store and manage a data using double linear linked list

 ## TO DO

-### mydata.h (From Previous Task_2)
+### mydata.h
 TODO:  create a new Data type with specification:
 		- an integer variable acted as an ID
-		- two other variables
+		- string name
+		- integer rank
-		- a float variable
+		- float score

 ### mydata.cpp